 In The Manchurian Candidate (1962) the Red Chinese psychologist Yen Lo comes to America to examine his brainwashed subject.
 After a preliminary conversation he announces he's going to Macy's with long list of things to buy from his wife.

 Played with in Tim Burton's Batman.
 The Joker and his gang visit an art museum.
 No, they're not there to rob the place; nor do they kill anybody (though they do temporarily put them to sleep with knockout gas).
-All they want to do is admire the paintings and sculptures...that they are "improving" by crudely splashing them with paint, slashing them, breaking them, etc. But then, of course, the Joker's true reason for going to the museum is revealed: he had lured Vicki Vale there by pretending to be Bruce Wayne inviting her to dinner at the museum café, with the intention of kidnapping her or torturing her, or both; Batman's rescue attempt is how he and Vicki end up meeting.
+All they want to do is admire the paintings and sculptures...that they are "improving" by crudely splashing them with paint, slashing them, breaking them, etc. He does stop one of his gang from slashing Figure with Meat by Francis Bacon because he kinda likes it.
+But then, of course, the Joker's true reason for going to the museum is revealed: he had lured Vicki Vale there by pretending to be Bruce Wayne inviting her to dinner at the museum café, with the intention of kidnapping her or torturing her, or both; Batman's rescue attempt is how he and Vicki end up meeting.

 Receives more focus in Day Night Day Night than the actual terrorism.
 And not just shopping (generally buying food), also brushing teeth, clipping nails, and various other mundane things for the last time.

-In a rarity for the James Bond films, Goldfinger takes a break in the Swiss Alps to buy from fruit from a roadside vendor.
+In a rarity for the James Bond films, Goldfinger takes a break in the Swiss Alps to buy some fruit from a roadside vendor.

 Gangs of New York has a Truce Zone example in the form of Satan's Circus, the rowdy tavern on the Five Points where all of the locals - including the gang members, who have agreed not to attack each other there - can go to take part in immoral and probably illegal but not exactly villainous activities, like drinking themselves stupid or gambling on dogfights.
 Amsterdam Vallon even walks in at the same time a group of Street Performers decide to come inside, playing fiddles and singing folk tunes to everyone's delight.
 The Nativists play cards at a table off in the corner - although Bill does stab one of his men in the hand.
 And Amsterdam and another one of Bill's men wind up having a trivial argument and agree to settle the matter with a vicious fight.